 The first line of treatment for delirium tremens involves hospitalization to prevent further complications and relieve symptoms.
 The medical staff regularly assesses the patient's vital signs, body fluid levels, and electrolyte levels.
 The team will work to prevent aspiration pneumonia, which affects one-third of people with DTs.
 They also attend to any concurrent trauma, such as injury.
 Clinicians will treat any co-existing mental disorders.

 After recovering from DTs, doctors usually require individuals undertake a “drying out” period during which they cannot drink alcohol.
-This period could become lifelong abstinence.
+Ideally, this period should become lifelong abstinence.
 The professional may also recommend addiction counseling or rehab.
 People who have experienced DTs can join support groups such as Alcoholics Anonymous for accountability and community.

 Chronic alcohol consumption can lead to serious medical conditions such as alcoholic cardiomyopathy, alcoholic neuropathy, and alcoholic liver disease, which require further treatment.
 Therapy for co-occurring disorders such as psychiatric illnesses can help reduce the risk of relapse.